Mikael Simonsen

-Mikael Simonsen (20 November 1882 – 29 March 1950) was a Danish rower who competed in the 1912 Summer Olympics.
+Mikael Simonsen (20 November 1882 in Løgstør, Denmark – 29 March 1950 in Århus, Denmark) was a Danish rower who competed in the 1912 Summer Olympics.
 He was a crew member of the Danish boat, which won the bronze medal in the coxed four.
 Amongst many other rowing accomplishments, he also won Single Scull at the Baltic Games (Baltiska Spelen) 1914 in Mamloe, Sweden.